-- K. Make up two 2x100mm (125mm) control rods fitted with a ball link on each end.
+- K. Make up two 2x120mm control rods fitted with a ball link on each end.
 Connect one rod between the pitch (elevator) servo and the Cyclic Pitch Lever #475 on the left hand side of the model.
-This rod should be adjusted so that the transverse lever is horizontal when the servo is in its neutral position. - L. Connect the second 2x100mm control rod between the Roll Lever #476 and the roll (aileron) servo.
-The length of the rod should be adjusted so that the roll lever vertical arm is vertical when the servo is in its neutral position. - M. Make up one 2x70mm (93mm) control rod fitted with a ball link at each end.
-Use this to connect the collective pitch servo arm to the end of the collective main lever.
+This rod should be adjusted so that the transverse lever is horizontal when the servo is in its neutral position. - L. Connect the second 2x120mm control rod between the Roll Lever #476 and the roll (aileron) servo.
+The length of the rod should be adjusted so that the Roll Lever vertical arm is vertical when the servo is in its neutral position. - M. Make up two 2x90mm (110mm) control rods fitted with a ball link at each end.
+Use one of these to connect the collective pitch servo arm to the end of the collective main lever.
 Keep this control a straight run.
-Trim upper servo mount if necessay. - N. Make up the tail rotor control rod from the 38" Control Wire #556 provided in the kit.
-Solder two Threaded Couplings #579 onto each end of the wire after sliding Tail Rotor Control Tube #558 onto the wire.
+Trim upper servo mount if necessary.
+Connect the engine throttle lever to the throttle servo with the other rod(see Figures 14 and 16 which show the arrangement of these two rods). - Make up the tail rotor control rod from the 38" Control Wire #556 provided in Solder two Threaded Couplings #579 onto each end of the wire after sliding Tail Rotor Control Tube #558 onto the wire.
 Please note that these joints must be made very carefully so that a failure due to vibration or loads between servo and control is extremely unlikely.
-For this reason a good silver solder should be used and both parts thoroughly cleaned prior to soldering.
-If you have any doubt about your ability to make a good soldered joint in this step, please consult an experienced friend or your local hobby store for advice.
-Attach a nylon clevis #581 to each end of the threaded coupling.
-The total length of the finished control rod should initially be 35 1/4", measured from clevis pin to clevis pin.
-Fasten the tube to the left side of your model by means of Clip #580 secured into an unused hole in the side frame using the 3x10mm pan head screw #223 and a 3mm locking nut #243.
-To ensure rigidity of control use either cable ties or vinyl tape every 5" or 6" to hold the assembly to the tail boom. - 0.
-Throttle rod 2x80mm (100mm) servo to throttle arm.
+For this reason a good silver solder should be used and both parts thoroughly cleaned prior to If you have any doubt about your ability to make a good soldered joint in this step, please consult an experienced friend or your local hobby Attach a nylon clevis to each end of the 'threaded store for advice. couplings.
+The total length of the finished control rod should initially be 39 5/8", measured from clevis pin to clevis pin.
+Fasten the tube to the left side $^{\bullet}$ of your model by means of Clip #580 secured into an unused hole in the side frame using the 3x10mm socket head bolt #231 and a 3mm locking nut #243.
+To ensure rigidity of control use either cable ties or vinyl, tape every 5" or 6" to hold the assembly to the tail boom.

-Now that we have connected all the control rods we will start the initial set-up of our tail rotor controls.
+Now that we have connected all the control rods we will now start the initial set-up of our tail rotor controls.

-Tail Rotor Control Set-Up - see Figure 15
+Tail Rotor Control Set-up - see Figure 15